 Security Clearance Issues

 The Law Offices of Baldwin & Briscoe, P.C. attorneys are experienced and knowledgeable at assisting both corporations and individuals to navigate the complicated labyrinth of National Security Clearance rules, regulations and executive orders.
 Given the national security interests involved, the Government has much latitude in revoking security clearances.
 However, the revocation process provides individuals and businesses with the opportunity to respond to the “Statement of Reasons” (SOR) for the revocation of their clearance, and to request a formal hearing (trial) before the Defense Office of Hearings and Appeals (DOHA).
-The SOR can be based on financial issues (e.g., bankruptcy or delinquent debts), personal conduct issues (e.g., DUIs or other arrests), or foreign contacts.
+The SOR can be based on financial issues (e.g., delinquent debts), personal conduct issues (e.g., DUIs or other arrests), or foreign contacts.
 The attorneys at The Law Offices of Baldwin & Briscoe, P.C. have a sterling record for retaining security clearances for individuals on all types of SORs through both persuasive drafting of SOR responses and aggressive representation at DOHA.
 Whether it’s interacting with the Defense Security Service (DSS) to resolve the impact of Foreign Ownership, Control or Influence (FOCI) concerns, or representing individuals before the DOHA, The Law Offices of Baldwin & Briscoe, P.C. can provide the expertise you need.